Carpe-Hora/sfTwitterBootstrapPlugin/README.md

 # sfTwitterBootstrapPlugin

-Is an admin theme for symfony1 include an admin generator theme for Propel and Doctrine.
+This symfony1 plugin provides a dashboard/menu and a theme for the admin generator for your backend.
+It is based on the [Twitter Bootstrap](http://twitter.github.com/bootstrap/).
+It works with Propel or Doctrine.
+The generated dashboard/menu is based on the great [sfAdminDashPlugin](https://github.com/kbond/sfAdminDashPlugin) plugin.

 ## Requirements